Last Updated on March 11, 2023

 The waterfall today is seen as a sign of love and sacrifice.

-Oregon is an outdoor lovers paradise.
+Oregon is an outdoor lovers’ paradise.
 It is a place that we keep returning to again and again because there is always something incredible to see.
-Multnomah Falls is one of our favourite sights in Oregon.
-One glance of the falls in-person and you’ll understand why people fall in love with Oregon so easily.
+Multnomah Falls is one of our favorite sights in Oregon.
+One glance of the falls in person and you’ll understand why people fall in love with Oregon so easily.

 Have you seen Multnomah Falls?
-Where is your favourite waterfall?
+Where is your favorite waterfall?